Devon Sailing Short Break

 Get away from it all onboard our amazing heritage sailing trawler for a unique Devon Sailing Short Break.

-During this 3 day Devon short break cruise you will have the opportunity to enjoy the very best that the South Devon coastline has to offer.
+During this 4 day Devon short break cruise you will have the opportunity to enjoy the very best that the South Devon coastline has to offer.
 It is a great way to see familiar places like Torbay, Dartmouth and Salcombe from a completely new perspective with plenty of time to enjoy a unique heritage sailing experience.
+This is so much more than a weekend away and you will be able to get stuck in and experience at first hand the breathtaking beauty of traditional heritage vessel sailing.
 All your freshly prepared meals, snacks and hot and cold drinks are included and our Skipper and Crew will be onhand to make sure that you have a great time!

 What to Expect on your Devon Sailing Short Break: